The Transparency Task Force has established an Advisory Board.

 The slides used at the meeting can be downloaded by clicking on the PDF icon below:

-Subsequently, John Howard has become the Chair of the Advisory Board, as explained in the press release below..
+Subsequent to the 26th June meeting John Howard become the Chair of the Advisory Board, as explained in the press release below..

 John Howard to become the Founding Chair of the Transparency Task Force’s new Advisory Board

 John Howard, Former Chair of the Financial Conduct Authority’s Financial Services Consumer Panel is to become the Founding Chair of the Transparency Task Force’s new Advisory Board.

 The Transparency Task Force (‘TTF’) is the collaborative, campaigning community, dedicated to driving up the levels of transparency in financial services, right around the world.
 It currently has 39 ambassadors and over 300 volunteer members from across the UK and global financial services sector.